coderbyheart/exploring-better-ways-to-write-tests/slides.md

 # Need 2: I need architecture diagrams

+- Understanding a system purely from tests doesn't work
 - Manually creating them works, but maintaining is a mess

 # Example: Backend Architecture diagrams using C4 and Miro